miscord/miscord/README.md

 - Add permissions: `Manage Channels` and whole `Text Permissions` group, then copy link to your browser
 - Add your bot to chosen guild(s)

 **Try not to create channels in bots category.
 If you really need, make sure the channel hasn't got only numbers in its topic.**
+**Make sure you have "Show website preview info from links pasted into chat" enabled in "Text & Images" Discord settings**

 ## Usage